Girvies Davis and Richard Holman: Murders, arrest, and trial

 Harris was released from prison on May 1, 2001, after his sentence was reduced to 30 years.
 Governor George Ryan granted him a full pardon in 2003.
 Harris received $154,153 in compensation for the time he spent in prison.

 Davis’s claim of partial innocence

-Davis conceded his involvement in two robberies in which the victims were slain, but denied his guilt in the killing of Biebel, the crime which sent him to death row, and denied having personally committing any murders.
+Davis conceded his involvement in two robberies in which the victims were slain, but denied his guilt in the killing of Biebel, the crime which sent him to death row.
+He also denied having personally committed any murders.

-Although the confession of Holman, who never denied any of the murders, implicated Davis in additional murders in which he was alleged to be the triggerman, Davis argued that his own confession had been physically coerced by investigators, and alleged they had threatened to kill him if he did not talk.
+Although Holman's confession had implicated Davis in additional murders in which he was believed to be the triggerman, Davis argued that his own confession had been physically coerced by investigators, and claimed that they had threatened to kill him if he did not talk.
 The police denied all of these allegations.